You posted a receptionist job listing on Monday morning.

 Here's what really stings: Your competitor set up an AI receptionist Monday at 10am.
 By Wednesday afternoon, their AI has already answered 127 calls, booked 18 appointments, and captured 31 leads.
 Your 127 calls?
 74.1% went straight to voicemail.

 The good news?
 You don't need to choose between "hire fast" and "hire right" anymore.
+While SMBs average a 90-day pilot-to-implementation timeline with most enterprise software, modern voice AI receptionists can be set up in less than 15 minutes.
 There's a third option that gets you answering calls by tomorrow afternoon.

 Here's exactly how long AI receptionist setup actually takes, broken down hour by hour.